medinajorge/Marine_species_classification/README.md

 # Marine Species Classification

-This repository is dedicated to the classification of marine animal trajectories by species or breeding stage.
-Our focus is on providing an accurate system to analyze and classify marine animal movement patterns.
+This repository is dedicated to the classification of marine animal trajectories by species or breeding stage, using the InceptionTime neural network.

 ## Getting Started